ryumatsuura/ryumatsuura.github.io/index.md

 ---
 layout: home
 profile_picture:
-  src: /assets/img/profile-pic.jpeg
+  src: /assets/img/profile.jpeg
   width: 400
   height: 474
   alt: website picture
 ---

 <p>
-I am a fifth-year economics PhD student at Northwestern University.
+I am a sixth-year economics PhD student at Northwestern University.
+I will be on the 2024-25 job market.
 My research interest lies at the intersection of development economics and political economy.
 </p>

 <p>